zehfernandes/rpi-webapplication/README.md

 ## Buildroot and Linux distro

 Cross compile, kernel configuration, make are common keywords in the Linux world, very low-level knowledge compare to the web environment.
 But are some tools to help us in this chaos.
-The Builroot is a simple, efficient and easy-to-use tool to generate embedded Linux systems through cross-compilation.
+The Buildroot is a simple, efficient and easy-to-use tool to generate embedded Linux systems through cross-compilation.

 ![Image](http://cellux.github.io/articles/diy-linux-with-buildroot-part-1/buildroot.png)